-We have no specific criteria for selecting Guests of Honour, but we look for the best that the fandom has to offer — individuals who have made specific and significant contributions to the life of the furry fandom through their creative output, whether in the form of art, fursuiting, writing, or musical performance.
-Our tradition is also to choose one Guest of Honour from Canada, and one from outside Canada.
+We look for the best that the fandom has to offer — individuals who have made specific and significant contributions to the life of the furry fandom through their creative output, whether in the form of art, fursuiting, writing, or musical performance.
+Traditionally we choose one Guest of Honour from Canada, and one from outside Canada.

 If you have any suggestions for Guests of Honour for future years, please e-mail us — we try to avoid public discussions in order to avoid hard feelings.

 Q: I want to publish a newspaper article / film a news segment / etc. about the convention.
 How do I go about doing so?

 If you wish to report at the convention for the purposes of a publication in a newspaper, website, TV show, documentary, online magazine or similar, please read our Media Policy first and then contact us at firstname.lastname@example.org.
 You will have to contact us well in advance of the convention to obtain media credentials — we will NOT welcome press representatives arriving unannounced.
 While we apologize for the additional effort required, we do this to minimize disruption to our convention and its attendees.

 The Media Policy does not apply to attendees who take pictures or video or write con reports for their own personal, non-commercial use.

 Q: I'm worried about someone taking my picture at the convention.
 How do I stop somebody from taking my picture?

 We encourage all photographers to ask permission first, but it is also possible for mistakes to be made.
 Furnal Equinox does take photos and video of selected events at the convention for promotional purposes, but cameras will always be conspicuously marked and you'll always have a means of avoiding them if you wish.